AdrianPop/plans/readme.md

     \Rennokki\Plans\Events\UpgradeSubscription::class => [
         // $event->model = The model that upgraded the subscription.
         // $event->subscription = The current subscription.
-        // $event->duration = The duration, in days, of the upgraded subscription.
         // $event->startFromNow = If the subscription is upgraded now or is created a new subscription, in the future.
         // $event->oldPlan = Here lies the current (which is now old) plan.
         // $event->newPlan = Here lies the new plan.
 If it's the same plan, it will match with the $event->oldPlan